 As per the distinct Wiccan beliefs, the Wiccan holidays are divided into ‘Lesser’ and ‘Greater Sabbats.’
 Usually, Lesser Sabbats represent the sabbats that either fall on the equinoxes or solstices.
 They are also called quarter holidays since they evenly split a year per the position of the sun.
 Lesser Sabbats are primarily of Germanic pagan origin and include Mabon, Yule, Litha, and Ostara.

-Alternatively, Greater Sabbats represent those which occur between cross-quarter days.
+Alternatively, Greater Sabbats represent those that occur between cross-quarter days.
 They are also called Fire Festivals and are of Gaelic or Celtic pagan origin.
 They include Samhain, Beltane, Lughnasa, and Imbolc.

 2. Sun and Moon Sabbats